epsilon537/boxlambda/docs/clocks_and_reset.md

 ### Reset Controller Registers

-Software can trigger resets by writing to the *Reset Control Register* and retrieve the reason of the most recent reset by reading from the *Reset Reason Register*:
+Software can trigger resets by writing to the *Reset Control Register* and retrieve the reason for the most recent reset by reading from the *Reset Reason Register*:

 | Address | Name | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |
 |---------|------|-------|-------|-------|-------|-------|-------|-------|-------|